Due to disruptions in the shipping industry, delivery may be slower than usual and we cannot guarantee any arrival dates.

 Our labels are sized to 4-inches by 3.25-inches.
 You can design a landscape or portrait orientation.

 Sort of.
 Our label material is designed for easy one-time application and clean removal.
-They can stretch during removal, so they won't be as clean as the first time.
-Why not instead keep your labels on the bottles?
-Our tests show you can sanitize your bottles without any damage to the labels.
+They stretch during removal, so keep your labels on the bottles if you want to reuse them.
+Our tests show you can sanitize your bottles without damage to the labels.

 You can write on the label, but don't expect it to come off!
 BottleMark labels are designed to look uber-professional, so put what you want to say in the graphics instead.

-We recommend sanitizing your bottles first, filling, capping, and then applying labels, but if you already have labels applied, you can clean and sanitize your bottles without hurting the label's colors or adhesion.
+We recommend sanitizing your bottles first, filling, capping, and then applying labels, but if you already have labels applied, you can sanitize your bottles without hurting the label.

-The online design tool accepts JPG, GIF, and PNG, the standard image formats of the web.
-Almost any graphics software should be able to output these.
-PNG is preferred in general since it supports transparency and preserves every pixel (unlike JPEG, which uses "loss-y" compression).
-If you have some other format and can't convert it, email us and we can probably help.
+The online design tool accepts PNG, JPG, and GIF, the standard image formats of the web.
+Any graphics software will be able to output these.
+PNG is preferred since it supports transparency and preserves every pixel (unlike JPEG, which uses "loss-y" compression).
+If you have some other format and can't convert it, email us and we can help.

-When designing a label, you'll see these three phrases, which refer to how you should lay out your graphics for the best results.
+When designing a label, these terms refer to how you should lay out your graphics for the best results.
 Bleed line represents the line you should extend background colors/graphics through to get a guaranteed edge-to-edge print.
 You'll want to design a 4"x3.25" label, center it, and then extend colors in all four directions to the size of 4.25"x3.5".
 Cut line is where the label will be cut: 4"x3.25".
 Safe zone is the area safe for all of your important images and text: 3.75"x3".
-Note that bottle cap designing does not include bleed, cut lines, or safe zones: our design tool is very accurately calibrated to print on 3D bottle caps.
+Note that bottle cap designing does not include bleed, cut lines, or safe zones: our design tool is very accurately calibrated to print on bottle caps.

-Our system automatically saves any custom design that you place in your cart.
+Our system automatically saves any custom design that you place in your cart, with or without a name.
 The design saving feature is for your convenience when ordering again.
-If you didn't save a design first before putting it in the cart, we label it "unsaved design," and we can print it just fine.
-So having an unsaved design in your checkout cart is okay!
-It's nice to save your design, though, so you can reorder easily.
+If you didn't save a design before putting it in the cart, we label it "unsaved design," but we print it just the same.

 You bet!
-At the final checkout screen, you can request that we include a gift receipt with optional message.
-The packing slip that comes standard with all orders does not include prices.
+At the final checkout screen, you can add a gift message.
+The packing slip that comes with orders does not include prices.